philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "The best way to predict the future is to invent it." — Alan Kay
+> "The only limit to our realization of tomorrow is our doubts of today." — Franklin D. Roosevelt
-*Updated on 2025-10-10*
+*Updated on 2025-10-11*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).